speed2exe/myzql/README.md

         // You may also choose to inspect individual elements for more control.
         .err => |err| return err.asError(),

-        // Result rows will be covered below
+        // query results that returns data
         .rows => |rows| {
             _ = rows;
             @panic("should not expect rows");